Wiznet/RP2040-HAT-C/examples/mqtt/publish/README.md

 ## Appendix

-- Prior to Mosquitto version 2.0 the default is to allow clients to connect without authentication.
+- In Mosquitto versions earlier than 2.0 the default is to allow clients to connect without authentication.
 In 2.0 and up, you must choose your authentication options explicitly before clients can connect.
-Therefore, if you are using 2.0 and up, refer to following link to setup 'mosquitto.conf' in the directory where Mosquitto is installed.
+Therefore, if you are using version 2.0 or later, refer to following link to setup 'mosquitto.conf' in the directory where Mosquitto is installed.

     - [**Authentication Methods**][link-authentication_methods]